crowdsecurity/crowdsec/docs/v1.X/docs/references/collections.md

 # Collections

-Collections are bundle of parsers, scenarios, postoverflows that form a coherent ensemble.
+Collections are bundle of parsers, scenarios, postoverflows that form a coherent package.
 Collections are present in `/etc/crowdsec/collections/` and follow this format :

 > `/etc/crowdsec/collections/linux.yaml`